Boomer and Gen Z at Work: What Cross-Generational Co-Mentoring Really Looks Like

 • faster trust

-Valerie brought structure, process thinking, and digital fluency to the work.
+Valerie brought structure, process thinking, and digital fluency.
 Carol brought strategic perspective, coaching skill, and years of experience.
 Together, they delivered strong results under real pressure.

-What emerged was not traditional mentoring or reverse mentoring.
-It was co-mentoring.
+What emerged wasn’t traditional mentoring or reverse mentoring.

 Coaching over command and control

 Carol reflects on letting go of command-and-control habits that shaped leadership earlier in her career.
-Valerie shares how coaching, trust, and timely feedback helped her grow quickly and with confidence.
+Valerie shares how coaching, trust, and timely feedback helped her grow quickly and confidently.

 For Gen Z, feedback is part of day-to-day learning.
-It is not something to save for formal reviews.
+It isn’t something to save for annual reviews.
 At the same time, how feedback is delivered matters.

 One small but meaningful practice Carol adopted was asking whether Valerie was open to feedback in that moment.
-That approach balanced clarity with respect.
+That single question balanced clarity with respect.

 • clarity